TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

 Quick Start
 ===========
-The most common workflow is downloading data from the Itinerum web platform and running the data through various operations to clean and infer usable trip information from GPS data. *Itinerum-tripkit* makes this simple by loading the .csv text data into a type-checked
-SQLite database and then constructing generalized library objects (such as :py:class:`tripkit.models.User` and :py:class:`tripkit.models.Trip`) to represent this data between processing modules.
-This could be changed to support other SQL variants such as PostgreSQL, but SQLite is chosen as the default library for portability.
+The most common workflow is downloading data from the Itinerum web platform and running the data through tripkit ``processes`` to clean and infer usable trip information from GPS data.
+The *itinerum-tripkit* library provides simple interfaces to load download *.csv* data into a local SQLite database and then providing Python ``class`` objects (such as :py:class:`tripkit.models.User` and :py:class:`tripkit.models.Trip`) to represent this data for processing.

 Load Data
 ---------
+For any of the inlcuded library processes, a configuration object will be expected (see :ref:`ConfigAnchor`).

-When the configuration has been created (see :ref:`ConfigAnchor`), input .csv data be loaded to the itinerum-tripkit cache database as follows:
+Input .csv data be loaded to the itinerum-tripkit cache database as follows:

 .. code-block:: python